Inference in Predictive Quantile Regressions: Conclusion

 Our simulations indicate that this method works well in practice over a wide range of values for the largest autoregressive root, including values slightly below one (near unit root) and far below one (stationary).
-They also demonstrate that, while both our test and the IVXQR predictive quantile test of \citet{Lee2016} perform well in finite sample, the switching-FM test can compare favorably in terms of size and power when the predictor is both highly persistent and endogenous.
-This is the case in which the predictive regression problem is most acute.
-On the other hand, the IVX approach has the distinct advantage of being one of the few solutions to the predictive regression problem that easily generalizes to multivariate prediction and testing problems.
-The IVXQR shares this attractive feature.
+They also demonstrate that while both our test and the $t^w$ predictive quantile test of \citet{cai23joe} perform well in the finite sample, the switching-FM test can compare favorably in terms of power while maintaining roughly similar finite sample size.
+Previous results by \citet{cai23joe} show their $t^w$ test to have better size and power than IVXQR.
+On the other hand, both the $t^w$ and IVXQR tests have the practical advantage of easily generalizing to multivariate predictors and the $t^w$ test has a modest size advantage at tail quantiles.

-We test the predictability of three heavily employed valuation predictors, the dividend price ratio, earnings price ratio, and book to market ratio, for monthly returns on the S\&P 500.
+We test the predictability of three heavily employed valuation predictors, the dividend price ratio, earnings price ratio, and book-to-market ratio, for monthly returns on the S\&P 500.
 Our data spans 1927-2015, which includes the financial crisis and its aftermath, a particularly interesting period when considering the quantiles of the return distribution.
-We find no significant evidence of predictability in the center of the distribution using even the standard predictive quantile test and, for two of our three predictors, rejections at other quantiles from the standard test are over-turned by our switching-FM test.
+We find no significant evidence of predictability in the center of the distribution using even the standard predictive quantile test, and, for two of our three predictors, findings of predictability at other quantiles from the standard test are overturned by our switching-FM test.
 Nonetheless, we find significant evidence that the dividend price ratio is predictive for the right shoulder of the return distribution.